The 52nd NZ Electrical Trades Golf, Pukekohe Golf Club, hosted by the Auckland Electrical Trades Golf Association.

 The supreme award and Clipsal Cup for Best Team Gross would go in favor of the Auckland team who carried the day by five shots from Wellington.

-The Trophy was presented "image right" to Auckland Captain Brian Hemingway and Vice Captain Ian Vaeteru "left" by NHP’s Wholesale Channel Manager Miles Blackwood, Mr Blackwood was very impressed by the friendliness and enjoyment the players clearly gained from the event, also indicating that NHP were definitely pleased to be a supporter of this great event.
+The Trophy was presented to Auckland Captain Brian Hemingway "above" by NHP’s Wholesale Channel Manager, Miles Blackwood who was very impressed by the friendliness and enjoyment the players clearly gained from the event, Mr Blackwood indicated that NHP were definitely pleased to be a supporter of this great event.

 "We understand Joshua has been offered multiple apprenticeship's by the Waikato contractors to begin in time for next years Nationals"

-The BJC Cup for Best Individual 36 Hole Nett went to Hawkes Bay's Tom Cowan presented by New Zealand Electrical Golf Accounts Manager Gavin Clarke
+The BJC Cup for Best Individual 36 Hole Nett was presented by Schneider Electric’s Matt Pickering and went to Tom Cowan from Hawkes Bay

 Congratulations go to all whom participated in our championship, the true success of the event is the continued camaraderie enjoyed by all of the players/provinces attending.